Northome, Minnesota: History

 Northome was founded in 1903 and enjoyed a boom time early in the 20th century as a logging town.
+It is possible that the name "Northome" is derived from the Norwegian place name "Norheim", which is found in four places in Norway.
+The name literally means north home.

 By the 1930s the big white and red pines were gone and pine trees were essentially locally extirpated due to the unsustainable logging practices of the time, and farming gained importance.
 Many farmers relocated here from the Dust Bowl conditions in the Dakotas at that time.

 The Burlington Northern Railroad had a depot in Northome until the 1980s, although passenger service discontinued in 1960.
 Today the abandoned railroad bed forms the Blue Ox section of a large network of snowmobile trails.

-It is possible that the name "Northome" is derived from the Norwegian place name "Norheim", which is found in four places in Norway.
-The name literally means north home.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.90 sqmi, of which 1.51 sqmi is land and 0.39 sqmi is water.

 Northome is located at 47°52′19″N 94°16′48″W (47.871986, -94.280248).

 There are named former townships around Northome (Bridgie, Englewood, Wildwood, etc.) but in Koochiching County all townships are unorganized.
 Therefore, for Census and other government purposes, the city of Northome also lends its name to the surrounding Unorganized Territory of Northome (approximately 300 sqmi of SW Koochiching County, excluding Northome and Mizpah, with 500 people in the 2000 census).